anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Knowing others is wisdom, knowing yourself is Enlightenment.
+Quote: Imagination is more important than knowledge...

-By: Laozi
+By: Albert Einstein